 - Shine the Light video by United Educators (9 minutes) highlights child safety and the importance of safety awareness in programs involving minors.
 (Alternate link to video.)

-- To apply for a current/updated background check (employees only), go to the link on the HR Forms page and select on Background Disclosure/Authorization link to complete your approval for the process.
-Please allow two weeks for the processing of the check.
+- To apply for a current/updated background check (employees only), follow the link to the HR Forms page and select Background Disclosure/Authorization to complete your approval for the process.
+Please allow two (2) weeks for the processing.

 - Program Director or Hosting Department is responsible to ensure that all background checks are processed prior to working on a Mines’ program or activity with minors.
 If you are not a U.S. citizen, this process requires additional time, so please do not delay your submission.

-- For more information, the Background Investigation Policy is available on the policy library website on the HR page.
+- For more information, the Background Investigation Policy is available in the Policy Library.

 - Student Orgs: “Non-university organizations and entities that operate non-university Programs on campus (including, but not limited to Recognized Student Organizations, lessees, etc.) are obligated to be familiar with this policy, ensure their staff, volunteers and participants are familiar with this policy, and take appropriate precautions to protect Minors participating in or attending their programs.”
 (See Minors policy §4.4).